-NOTE: The use of aluminium pans may cause metallic marking of the burner grates.
-This does not affect the durability of the enamel and may be cleaned off with an appropriate metal cleaner.
+NOTE: The use of aluminum pans may cause metallic marking on the burner grates.
+This does not affect the durability of the enamelled cast iron and may be cleaned off with an appropriate metal cleaner.

-Wok Cradle
+Wok cradle

-The wok cradle is designed to fit a 13 3/4" (350 mm) wok.
+The wok cradle is designed to fit a $13 \frac{34}{4}$ (350 mm) wok.
 If you use a different wok, make sure that it fits the cradle.
 Woks vary very widely in size and shape.
 It is important that the wok sits down on the burner grates - however, if the wok is too small, the cradle will not support it properly (Fig. 2.11).

-We recommend a minimum wok pan of 13 3/16" (33.5 cm).
+We recommend a minimum wok pan of 13 3/6" (335 mm).
 The cradle should be used on the wok burner only.
 When you fit the cradle, make sure that it is supported properly on a burner grate and the wok is sitting level in the cradle (Fig. 2.12).